Parents, Kids, and Discipline

 Try to keep your goals and your techniques consistent over time.
 If more than one adult is responsible for the child's discipline, be sure you agree about the approaches you will use.

+When it's done, it's done.
 After the consequence is over or the time has been served, don't ask for apologies or continue to lecture about the behavior.
 Help your child return to an appropriate activity.

+Understand what's appropriate for your child's development.
 Before disciplining a child, make sure that the child really did understand what you asked him or her to do.
 Sometimes parents make demands for behavior that is beyond the child's ability to comply.
 Just like other skills in life, behaviors often need to be "grown into."